Special Counsel Jack Smith's investigations involving Trump cost more than $9 million - ExBulletin

 Special Counsel Jack Smith’s investigations involving Trump cost more than $9 million

-Special Counsel Jack Smith’s investigations into former President Donald Trump’s retention of classified records and efforts to overturn the 2020 election results cost more than $9 million in the first few months, documents show. released on Friday.
+Special Counsel Jack Smith’s investigations into President Donald Trump’s retention of classified records and efforts to overturn the 2020 election results cost more than $9 million in the first few months, documents released Friday show. .

-The Office of Special Advocates has spent more than $5.4 million on items such as employee salaries, travel and transportation, rent, supplies and equipment since Smiths’ appointment by Attorney General Merrick Garland from November 2022 to the end of March, according to the statement of expenditure of the Ministry of Justice.
+The Special Counsel’s Office has spent more than $5.4 million on items such as employee salaries, travel and transportation, rent, supplies and equipment since the Attorney General’s appointment of Smiths Merrick Garland from November 2022 to the end of March, according to the Department of Justice’s Statement of Expenditures.

 Department of Justice agencies spent an additional $3.8 million to support the special counsel.
-These expenses include the cost of protection details for the office of special advocates as well as the hours worked by agents and analysts on investigations.
+These expenses include the cost of protection details for the office of the special advocate as well as the hours worked by agents and analysts on investigations.

-A North Dakota county election official is suing the state’s chief election officer for blocking the tally of mail-in ballots received after Election Day.

-A review panel says former New York Mayor Rudy Giuliani should be disbarred in Washington for his handling of litigation challenging the 2020 election on behalf of then-President Donald Trump.

-Seven weeks before the first debate of the 2024 GOP primary, anxiety is mounting that the event could prove messy and divisive for the party.

-Florida Governor Ron DeSantis defends an anti-LGBTQ video his campaign shared online that attacks rival Donald Trump for his past support of gay and transgender people, though some of his Republican colleagues call it homophobic .

-Trump was indicted last month on 37 counts, alleging he illegally kept classified records at his Mar-a-Lago estate in Florida and refused government requests to return them.
+Trump was charged last month with 37 felony counts alleging he unlawfully kept classified records at his Mar-a-Lago estate in Florida and refused government requests to return them.
 Trump and his valet, Walt Nauta, who was charged alongside the former president, have both pleaded not guilty.

 Trump has denied any wrongdoing and slammed the accusation as an attempt to damage his bid to reclaim the White House in 2024.